Villisca axe murders: Details

 The victims consisted of parents Josiah B. (aged 43), Sarah (née Montgomery) (39), and their four children: Herman Montgomery (11), Mary Katherine (10), Arthur Boyd (7), and Paul Vernon (5).
 An affluent family, the Moores were well known and well liked in their community.

-On June 9, 1912, Mary Katherine Moore invited Ina Mae (8) and Lena Gertrude Stillinger (11) to spend the night at the Moore residence.
+On June 9, 1912, Mary Katherine Moore invited Ina May (8) and Lena Gertrude Stillinger (11) to spend the night at the Moore residence.
 That evening, the visiting girls and the Moore family attended the Presbyterian church where they participated in the Children's Day Program, which Sarah had coordinated.
 After the program ended at 9:30 p.m., the Moores and the Stillinger sisters walked to the Moores' house, arriving between 9:45 and 10 p.m.